da-nial/N-gram-Sentiment-Analysis/README.md

 | 0.1 | 0.2 | 0.7 | 0.3 | yes     | 0.602    | 0.408 | 0.631    | 0.640 |
 | 0.1 | 0.1 | 0.8 | 0.3 | yes     | 0.616    | 0.445 | 0.659    | 0.675 |

-The cutoff column indicates whether least and most common words were discarded or not.
+The cutoff column indicates whether the least and most common words were discarded or not.

 ### Run: